 The governor's state of emergency proclamations gradually expired and the formal emergency declaration ended on Oct.
 31, 2022.
 Facility-specific precautions continued through the fall and winter as COVID-19 continued to circulate along with significant cases of seasonal influenza, norovirus, and RSV.
-Heading into and through Q1 2023, the healthcare response to COVID-19 has moved from that of an emergency pandemic response to that of an endemic, seasonal outbreak type of response as it is expected that COVID-19 will adopt circulatory patterns similar to those of other seasonal viruses.
+Heading into and through Q1 and Q2 2023, the healthcare response to COVID-19 moved from that of an emergency pandemic response to that of an endemic, seasonal outbreak type of response as it is expected that COVID-19 will adopt circulatory patterns similar to those of other seasonal viruses.
+Indeed, levels of COVID-19 in BHA's facilities have fluctuated to lower levels before spiking again to higher circulation rates on an ongoing basis.
+As of April 2023, WSH, ESH, FSCRP, and MLCRP all operate without any COVID-19 related admissions restrictions.